chriswailes/compiler-examples/kazoo/chapter 4/Chapter4-old.md

 Generating LLVM code for expression nodes is very straightforward.
 First we'll do numeric literals:

 	when Number
-		RLTK::CG::Double.new(node.value)
+		RCGTK::Double.new(node.value)

-In the LLVM IR, floating point constants are represented with the {RLTK::CG::Float} and {RLTK::CG::Double} classes.
-This code simply creates and returns a {RLTK::CG::Double} constant.
+In the LLVM IR, floating point constants are represented with the {RCGTK::Float} and {RCGTK::Double} classes.
+This code simply creates and returns a {RCGTK::Double} constant.

 References to variables are also quite simple using LLVM.
 In the simple version of Kazoo, we assume that the variable has already been emitted somewhere and its value is available.
 In practice, the only values that can be in the symbol table are function arguments.
 This code simply checks to see that the specified name is in the table (if not, an unknown variable is being referenced) and returns the value for it.
 In future chapters we'll add support for loop induction variables in the symbol table, and for local variables.